gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-ci/pull/22: The `scheduled-lambda-job` module now makes running in a VPC optional.
 It exposes a new input variable called `run_in_vpc` which, if set to true, will give the lambda function access to a VPC you specify via the `vpc_id` and `subnet_ids` input variables.
-However, by default, it's set to false, and you can omit `vpc_id` and `subnet_ids`.
+However, by default, it&apos;s set to false, and you can omit `vpc_id` and `subnet_ids`.

-This is useful for lambda functions that use the AWS APIs and don't need direct access to a VPC anyway.
+This is useful for lambda functions that use the AWS APIs and don&apos;t need direct access to a VPC anyway.
 Moreover, a recent [bug in Terraform](https://github.com/hashicorp/terraform/issues/10272) causes issues when you try to delete a lambda function that was deployed into a VPC.

 </div>